 The role of nationalism in European community building

-Due to the global Corona crisis, our keynote speaker Cynthia Miller-Idriss will not be able to travel to Europe.
-We will try to reschedule her lecture to later on this year.
+Due to the global Corona crisis, our keynote speaker Cynthia Miller-Idriss will not be able to travel to Europe in March.
+Her lecture is rescheduled on 12 November 2020.
 We apologize for the inconvenience.

 Keynote lecture by Cynthia Miller-Idriss